s4nchez/jetty-spring-mvc-jar/README.md

 #What?

-An skeleton project that shows how to generate a simple web app in a jar.
+A skeleton project showing how to generate a web app as a simple jar.

 #Why?